 This post may contain affiliate links.
 I may receive products, services or money from the companies mentioned in this post.
 All opinions are my own.
 For more information see my Disclosure Policy

-Autumn is coming and there’s an abundance of figs in the stores.
-They looked so amazing and ripe that I knew I wanted to cook with them tonight and make a really special appetiser.
+Figs have two main growing seasons.
+The first is now, before the summer and the second is in the autumn.
+This means that at the moment there are lots of figs in the stores.
+I found some mini figs that looked so amazing and ripe that I knew I wanted to cook with them tonight and make a really special appetiser.
 I haven’t always been a big fan of figs – in fact I think it’s only really in the last year that I’ve got into them but now I love them in every capacity, fresh, baked, dried, fig jam – it’s all delicious!

 The sweetness of figs pairs so well with the saltiness of a sharp cheese so tonight I decided to pair them with goats cheese – mainly because it’s my favourite.
-I tolerate goats cheese well but if you don’t you could use any cheese really, brie and camembert would be great choices, as would a blue cheese – in fact that’s just made me desperate to try these again with a nice dolcelatte or St Augur! (softer cheeses work better only because they melt faster in the oven so the figs aren’t in danger of being overcooked.)So onto the recipe – I preheated the oven to 160C and sliced the figs into eighths, making sure not to cut all the way to the bottom so that they still held their shape and gently pulled the segments apart so that the figs opened up like a flower.
-Then I drizzled the coconut oil into the centre and over the top of each one, season each with salt and black pepper and popped them into the oven to bake for 5 mins.
+I tolerate goats cheese well but if you don’t you could use any cheese really, brie and camembert would be great choices, as would a blue cheese – in fact that’s just made me desperate to try these again with a nice dolcelatte or St Augur! (softer cheeses work better only because they melt faster in the oven so the figs aren’t in danger of being overcooked.)So onto the recipe – I turned on the grill and sliced the figs into quarters, making sure not to cut all the way to the bottom so that they still held their shape and gently pulled the segments apart so that the figs opened up like a flower.
+Then I stuffed a small piece of cheese into the centre of each one and drizzled them with the coconut oil and half of the honey.
+I seasoned each with salt and black pepper and popped them under the grill for 3-5 mins.